Daniel Little

-Daniel E. Little (born 1949) is chancellor emeritus and professor emeritus of philosophy at the University of Michigan-Dearborn and professor emeritus of sociology and public policy at the University of Michigan, Ann Arbor.
-He previously served as Chancellor for the University of Michigan-Dearborn (2000-2018).
+Daniel Eastman Little (born 1949) is an American philosophy scholar.
+He served as the 5th chancellor of the University of Michigan–Dearborn from July 2000 to July 2018.
+He is professor emeritus of philosophy at the University of Michigan-Dearborn and professor emeritus of sociology and public policy at the University of Michigan, Ann Arbor.

 Biography

 Daniel Little was born in Rock Island, Illinois, and spent his childhood and high school years in Peoria, Illinois.
 He earned two undergraduate degrees in philosophy (A.B., honors) and mathematics (B.S., highest honors) from the University of Illinois at Urbana–Champaign in 1971.
 He received his Ph.D in philosophy from Harvard University in 1977, where he served as a graduate assistant in lecture courses by John Rawls, W.V.O.
 Quine, and Dieter Heinrich.
 His dissertation was on the topic, “Marx’s Capital: A Study in the Philosophy of Social Science”, under the supervision of John Rawls and Israel Scheffler.

 After completing his graduate studies, Little taught at the University of Wisconsin-Parkside, Wellesley College, Colgate University, and Bucknell University.
 With a fellowship from the MacArthur Foundation/Social Science Research Council Program in International Peace and Security, Little spent two years as a visiting scholar at Harvard University Center for International Affairs (1989-1991), where he worked on problems concerning poverty and justice in international economic development.

 Little’s career as an academic administrator and leader began with appointment as associate dean of faculty at Colgate University (1993-1996).
 He then served as vice president for academic affairs and professor of philosophy at Bucknell University (1996-2000).
 Little was appointed as chancellor and professor of philosophy at the University of Michigan-Dearborn in 2000, where he served as UM-Dearborn’s longest-serving chancellor from 2000 to 2018.
 After completion of his service as chancellor, he continued to serve as professor of philosophy at the University of Michigan-Dearborn and as professor of sociology and public policy at the University of Michigan-Ann Arbor from 2018 until his retirement from the University of Michigan in 2025.

 As chancellor at the University of Michigan-Dearborn, Little pursued several priorities and goals in partnership with the university community: to maintain and strengthen high-quality academic programs; to enhance student success; to work towards a campus environment that embodies the values of diversity and inclusion for a widely diverse student population; and to serve as a “metropolitan university” that engages deeply in mutually rewarding partnerships with the communities and organizations of metro Detroit.
 The first doctoral programs on the Dearborn campus were established during Little’s tenure, including programs in engineering (Ph.D.) and in education (Ed.D.).
 And the campus achieved “Carnegie Foundation Elective Community Engagement” classification in 2015.